 Additional Associate Degrees and Certificates

 A student may earn multiple Associate Degrees and Certificates from College of San Mateo.
 Each additional degree and Certificate of Achievement will be posted to the student's academic record and the student will receive diplomas for each degree and Certificate of Achievement earned.
 For additional degrees and certificates any course used to meet the prescribed graduation requirements may count toward more than one degree and certificate.
 Courses used for one major used to meet the prescribed graduation requirements for additional majors.
 Courses used to meet competency requirements and general education requirements for the first degree may be used to fulfill these requirements for additional degrees, provided the student has maintained "continuous" enrollment (see Graduation Requirements and Student Catalog Rights).
 If a break in enrollment occurs, a student must comply with the competency, general education, and major requirements in effect at the time the student resumes attendance or those in subsequent years of the student's enrollment.

-Requirements for the Associate in Arts for transfer (AA-T) or Associate in Sciences for transfer
+Requirements for the Associate in Arts for transfer (AA-T) or Associate in Sciences for transfer (AS-T)

 The Student Transfer Achievement Reform Act (Senate Bill 1440, now codified in California Education Code sections 66746-66749) guarantees admission to a California State University (CSU) campus for any community college student who completes an "associate degree for transfer", a newly established variation of the associate degrees traditionally offered at a California community college.